Zealandia: Reaction To The Newly Discovered Lost Continent Grows

 Asia, Africa, Australia, and Zealandia?
 The recently unearthed continent may soon have schoolchildren around the world seeing the addition of an eighth continent in their textbooks if social media buzz this week is any indication.

-The news of Zealandia may be new to laypeople, but scientists have been using the term since 1995 when, according to ABC News, a geologist by the name of Bruce Luyendyk coined the phrase to describe area encompassing New Zealand, New Caledonia, and the landmass underwater.
+The news of Zealandia may be new to laypeople, but scientists have been using the term since 1995 when, according to ABC News, a geologist by the name of Bruce Luyendyk coined the phrase to describe an area encompassing New Zealand, New Caledonia, and the landmass underwater.

 A summary of the research findings, entitled “Zealandia: Earth’s Hidden Continent” was presented by GSA Today.
 In the article, researchers made the argument that Zealandia could be categorized as a continent because of its elevation, ancient and diverse rock structure, physical terrain, and size.

-The lead author of the GSA Today study, Nick Mortimer, noted in a recent interview that it may be hard to visualize the presence of Zealandia because it is hidden deep in the ocean.
+Nick Mortimer, the lead author of the GSA Today study, noted in a recent interview that it may be hard to visualize the presence of Zealandia because it is hidden deep in the ocean.

 “If we could pull the plug on the oceans, it would be clear to everybody that we have mountain chains and a big, high-standing continent.”

 According to the study authors, Zealandia is comparable in size to India at approximately 1.9 million square miles.
 It is also believed that the land mass was once part of Gondwana, which was once a supercontinent that split apart 180 million years ago.
-Zealandia is roughly 5% the size of Gondwana, which gives some idea of the enormity of that long-ago supercontinent.
+Zealandia is roughly 5 percent the size of Gondwana, which gives some idea of the enormity of that long-ago supercontinent.

 #BreakingNews Zealandia: Earth's Hidden Continent (Mortimer et al., 2017.
 Geology).
 Abstract: "A 4.9 Mkm2 region of the southwest #Pacific Ocean is made up of #continental crust.
 The region has elevated bathymetry relative to surrounding #oceanic crust, diverse and silica-rich rocks, and relatively thick and low-velocity crustal structure.
 Its isolation from #Australia and large area support its definition as a continent—Zealandia. #Zealandia was formerly part of #Gondwana.
 Today it is 94% submerged, mainly as a result of widespread Late #Cretaceous crustal thinning preceding supercontinent breakup and consequent isostatic balance.
 The identification of Zealandia as a geological continent, rather than a collection of continental #islands, fragments, and slices, more correctly represents the geology of this part of #Earth.
 Zealandia provides a fresh context in which to investigate processes of continental rifting, thinning, and breakup." #geography #geology #paleogeography #igers *instanature #igtoday #instatoday #map